Design and implement an Oracle database in Azure

 - Consider moving redo logs with high latency to ultra disk.

 Disk cache settings

-To maximize the throughput, we recommend that you start with None for host caching.
-For Premium Storage, keep in mind that you must disable the "barriers" when you mount the file system with the ReadOnly or None options.
+To maximize the throughput, we recommend that you start with ReadOnly for host caching whenever possible.
+For Premium Storage, keep in mind that you must disable the "barriers" when you mount the file system with the ReadOnly options.
 Update the /etc/fstab file with the UUID to the disks.

 After you have set up and configured your Azure environment, the next step is to secure your network.
 Here are some recommendations: